 Tunahan Durmaz (b.
 1992, Bartin, Turkey) is a first-year Ph.D. researcher in the Department of History and Civilization at European University Institute, Florence.
-His research mainly focuses on Ottoman and European histories (15th to 18th centuries) with a special interest in social and cultural aspects of communicable diseases.
+His research mainly focuses on Ottoman and European histories (15th to 18th centuries) with a special interest in social and cultural aspects of disease.

-Experienced in educational assessment and course management as well, he assisted undergraduate courses in history of art & architecture and cultural history in Sabanci University’s Humanities Courses Division during and after his master’s studies in 2016-2018 and spring 2020.
+Experienced in educational assessment and course management, he assisted undergraduate courses in history of art & architecture and cultural history at Sabanci University’s Humanities Courses Division during and after his master’s studies in 2016-2018 and spring 2020.